 The trunking function enables the cascading of two or more ports for a combined larger total bandwidth.
-Up to 4 trunk groups may be created, each supporting up to 8 ports.
+Up to 4 trunk groups may be created.
 Add a trunking Name and select the ports to be trunked together, and click Apply to activate the selected trunking groups.